Medical Malpractice Caps on Damages

 Florida Malpractice Caps on Damages

 Economic damages, such as medical bills and lost wages, are not capped.
-Therefore, if you have $1 million in medical bills, you may be reimbursed for the full amount without any restrictions.
-When it comes to non-economic damages, however, you may encounter some restrictions.
+This means that if you incur $1 million in medical bills, you may be reimbursed for the full amount without restrictions.
+But non-economic damages, which account for pain, suffering, and quality of life, are where patients face limitations.
+Unfortunately, this means that those who suffer catastrophic injuries, such as severe brain damage, total paralysis, or wrongful death, are often prevented from receiving full and fair compensation.

 Contacting an Injury Law Firm in Florida